 Last year I started a journey into a brave new world.
 A brave, new and very muddy world.
 The world of women’s rugby.
-I wrote about it last year in a piece for Huffpost – and things went a bit nuts off the back of it.
+I wrote about it last year in a piece for HuffPost – and things went a bit nuts off the back of it.

 Without rehashing old content though, I wanted to touch on it a bit more for the women who’ve asked me about it all since then.
 Especially the ones who still believe that they couldn’t do it.

-So here, without further ado, is my beginner’s guide to women’s rugby – for fannies and fearless types alike.
+So here, without further ado, is my beginner’s guide to women’s rugby – for both fannies and fearless types alike.
 For what it’s worth, I was and very much still am a fanny, so you’re not on your own at all.

-How do I get started?
+How do I get started with women’s rugby?

 A good place to start (obviously) is to find your local rugby club.
 If you’re not sure where it is, hop onto Google or you can check the England Rugby website.
 You can also visit England Rugby’s Inner Warrior pages, which have been set up by the RFU to try and encourage more women across the country to get into rugby.
 That’s how I got started with it, and it was a great way to introduce a total novice to the game.

 If your nearest club doesn’t have a ladies team yet, there’s bound to be one locally that does!
 Women’s rugby is growing at an incredible rate, so don’t be disheartened.